Vaccines for Teenagers

 Parents keep babies and toddlers on track with recommended immunizations by making frequent well-child visits to the pediatrician’s office.
 Adolescents and teenagers also need vaccines, but they tend not to visit the doctor as often as young children do.
 Not surprisingly, many teenagers haven’t received all of the vaccines recommended to protect them from potentially life-threatening diseases.

-Data from the U.S. Centers for Disease Control and Prevention show that only about half of all teenagers have received the meningococcal vaccine, which protects against bacterial infections that may lead to amputation of infected limbs and death.
-In 2014, only 39.7% of teenage girls have received the complete three-dose series of the human papillomavirus vaccine (a vaccine that prevents infection with several viruses that cause cervical cancer).
-About 47% of all U.S. adolescents received the recommended influenza vaccine during the 2014-2015 influenza season.
+Data from the U.S. Centers for Disease Control and Prevention show that only about 39% of 17 year olds have received both recommended doses of meningococcal vaccine (Men ACWY), which protects against bacterial infections that may lead to amputation of infected limbs and death.
+In 2016, only 49.5% of teenage girls and 37.5 of teenage boys were up-to-date with the human papillomavirus vaccine (a vaccine that prevents infection with several viruses that cause cancer and genital warts).
+About 59% of U.S. children 17 years old and younger received the recommended influenza vaccine during the 2016-2017 influenza season.
 Clearly, large numbers of teenagers remain vulnerable to these diseases.

 Apart from protecting themselves, teenagers (and their parents) should consider the benefits of vaccination to the family and community.
 In most cases, a person who is successfully vaccinated against a disease cannot spread that disease to other people.
 High rates of vaccination help protect those around us who cannot be immunized for health reasons (such as illness, age, or allergy).
 This principle is known as herd immunity, or community immunity.